-We have seen many cases where this code was caused by aftermarket air filter or cold intake installed.
-The first step to diagnose this code with an aftermarket intake components is to install back the OEM components, clear the code and see if it comes back with OEM components.
+We have seen cases where this code was caused by an aftermarket air filter or cold intake installed.
+The first step to diagnose this code in this case, is to install back the OEM components, clear the code and see if it comes back.

 What needs to be checked: